achyuthrachur/DCF---Deposits/README.md

 2. Sign in to [Streamlit Community Cloud](https://streamlit.io/cloud) (free tier available).
 3. Create a new app, selecting your repository and the `src/ui/web_app.py` entry point.
 4. Streamlit Cloud automatically installs dependencies from `requirements.txt` and launches the app.
-Copy the generated URL and share it with collaborators—they can access the tool directly from their browser without installing anything locally.
+Copy the generated URL and share it with collaborators-they can access the tool directly from their browser without installing anything locally.

 Alternative hosting options include Streamlit on AWS/GCP/Azure, containerising with Docker